leviat-tech/draft3d/README.md

 ## Running the local development app

+Ensure you

-Ensure the dependencies are installed in the root folder
+Install the root dependencies
 ```
 npm i
 ```